 2021 Edward C. Roy Jr. Award Winner Darcie Fregoe

-The purpose of this award is to honor the memory of Dr. Edward C. Roy, Jr., who was a past president of the American Geosciences Institute (AGI), a professor at Trinity University, San Antonio, Texas, and a recipient of both the Ian Campbell Medal and the Heroy Distinguished Service Award.
+The purpose of this award is to honor the memory of Dr. Edward C. Roy Jr., who was a past president of the American Geosciences Institute (AGI), a professor at Trinity University, San Antonio, Texas, and a recipient of both the Ian Campbell Medal and the Heroy Distinguished Service Award.
 He was a lifelong supporter of teachers and students of all ages and served for a number of years as chair of the AGI Education Advisory Committee.
-The award is designed to recognize one teacher of grades K-8 (or Key Stages 1-3 in the United Kingdom) each year for his or her leadership and innovation in Earth science education.
-The award consists of a $2500 prize for the winning teacher and a grant of up to $1000 to enable the recipient to attend the National Science Teachers Association (NSTA) Annual Conference in March 2017 to accept the award.
+The award is designed to recognize one teacher of grades K-8 (or Key Stages 1-3 in the United Kingdom) each year for their leadership and innovation in Earth science education.
+The award consists of a $2500 prize for the winning teacher and a grant of up to $1000 to enable the recipient to attend the National Science Teaching Association (NSTA) National Conference in the spring of 2022.
 The winning teacher and theur school each will receive a plaque of recognition.
-Applications for the 2017 competition must be submitted by January 20, 2017.
+The application deadline for the 2022 competition is Friday, January 21, 2022.

 To be eligible, an applicant must be a full-time U.S. or U.K. classroom teacher who currently provides instruction in Earth science at the K-8 level with all the responsibilities of such a position.